 The debtor days cashflow type is essentially an automatically calculated profile.
 Calxa will calculate your debtor days based on your outstanding debtor balance and the total income for the previous twelve months.
 These calculations provide a profile of how you would be expected to receive payments on average.
 The calculated profile is displayed, however it is not editable.

 Note: If there is insufficient historical data the calculated profile may be unrealistic.
-In this circumstance there is an option to manually set debtor days in the Default Accounts screen of the desktop client.
-This feature will be available in the online app in the near future.
+In this circumstance there is an option to manually override Debtor Days - please see the Cashflow (Basic Settings) help note for instructions.

 For more details on the debtor days calculation methodology please see the Creditor and Debtor Calculations help note.